zubaidah-shuayb/dubai-metro-sql-intermediate-analysis/README.md

 CHALLENGE 2:
-/*Management wants to look at the size of the different metro networks in your data.
+Management wants to look at the size of the different metro networks in your data.
-Write a query that shows each metro line and the total number of stations belonging to that line.Only display lines that have more than 15 stations total.  */
+Write a query that shows each metro line and the total number of stations belonging to that line.Only display lines that have more than 15 stations total.

 SQL:
 SELECT line, COUNT(*)